 As one of the active members of the community in Costa Rica and a WordCamp San Jose Organizer, volunteer in WordCamp Miami has teach me a lot on how to handle our community.

 This year was my turn on registration table and it was a awesome to see how can they process 500 people in less than hour, the person in charge Jim Wells did a wonderful work, hopefully i can apply that on our camp this year since we are expecting at least 500 attendees.

-I'll been a WordPress Developer for the last 12 years, and this year i have the opportunity to meet wonderful people that work at Automattic, the Jetpack & Gutenberg Team, and for the first time i meet Matt Mullenweg in Person, what an honor, also i was lucky to meet in person one of my heroes John Maeda, which whom I have a very enrifull talk.
+I have been a WordPress developer for the last 12 years, and this year I have the opportunity to meet wonderful people that work at Automattic, the Jetpack & Gutenberg Team, and for the first time, I met Matt Mullenweg in Person, what an honor, also I was lucky to meet in person one of my heroes John Maeda, which whom I have a very enrich full talk.

 Overall WordCamp Miami, and all camps in general are a very nice opportunity to shape your skills, learn new ones, know people, networking and get Job Opportunities.

 A very Special Thanks to David Bisset and Ptah Dunbar for 10 years of WordCamp Miami, and obviously the rest of organizers and volunteers that made WordCamp Miami one of my favourite camps!